European banking union: Background and formation

 Another milestone was the report delivered on 26 June 2012, by European Council President Herman Van Rompuy, which called for deeper integration in the Eurozone and proposed major changes in four areas.
 First, it called for a banking union encompassing direct recapitalisation of banks by the European Stability Mechanism, a common financial supervisor, a common bank resolution scheme and a deposit guarantee fund.
 Second, the proposals for a fiscal union included a strict supervision of eurozone countries' budgets, and calls for eurobonds in the medium term.
 Third, it called for more integration on economic policy, and fourth, for the strengthening of democratic legitimacy and accountability.
 The latter is generally envisioned as giving supervisory powers to the European Parliament in financial matters and in reinforcing the political union.
 A new treaty would be required to enact the proposed changes.

 The key moment of decision was a summit of euro area heads of state and government on 28–29 June 2012.
 The summit's brief statement, published early on 29 June, began with a declaration of intent, "We affirm that it is imperative to break the vicious circle between banks and sovereigns," which was later repeated in numerous successive communications of the European Council.
-It followed by announcing two major policy initiatives: first, the creation of the Single Supervisory Mechanism under the European Central Bank's authority, using Article 127(6) of the Treaty on the Functioning of the European Union; and second, "when an effective single supervisory mechanism is established," the possibility of direct bank recapitalisation by the European Stability Mechanism, possibly with retroactive effect in the case of Spain and Ireland.
+It followed by announcing two major policy initiatives: first, the creation of European Banking Supervision under the European Central Bank's central authority, using Article 127(6) of the Treaty on the Functioning of the European Union; and second, "when an effective single supervisory mechanism is established," the possibility of direct bank recapitalisation by the European Stability Mechanism, possibly with retroactive effect in the case of Spain and Ireland.

 In the following weeks, the German government quickly backtracked on the commitment about direct bank recapitalisation by the ESM.
 In September 2012, it was joined on this stance by the governments of Finland and the Netherlands.
 Eventually, such conditions were put on the ESM direct recapitalisation instrument that, as of September 2014, it has never been activated.
-However, the creation of the Single Supervisory Mechanism proceeded apace.
+However, the establishment of European Banking Supervision proceeded apace.
 Furthermore, in December 2012 the European Council announced the creation of the Single Resolution Mechanism.
 Europe's banking union has been identified by many analysts and policymakers as a major structural policy initiative that has played a significant role in addressing the Eurozone crisis.